A closed-form, analytical approximation for apparent surface charge and electric field of molecules: Numerical Applications and Results

 Here we present general running time descriptions for each tested method, rather than exact time values.
-In this way, we can differentiate between each method, without worrying about particular optimizations and expert parameter set-ups that can be found across a variety of implementations.
-The interested reader can refer to the supplement for the detailed timing information.
+In this way, we can differentiate between each method, without worrying about particular optimizations and expert parameter set-ups that can be found across a variety of implementations\cite{aguilarEfficientComputationTotalJCTC2012}.

 In algorithmic time complexity, the three methods we compare in Table \ref{tab:wall_time_result_table} are very different.
 GB methods, such as the IGB5 reference, scale quadratically in the number of atoms ($K^2$), while our method grows linearly ($KN$) in the number of atoms and surface elements ($N$).
-Volumetric methods, similar the NPB reference, scale cubically in the number of grid points per side of a corresponding bounding box, itself a function of grid density and the maximum intra-molecular distance.
-The impact of these time complexities are clearly seen when we focus on hen-egg lysozyme and double-stranded DNA wall running times.
-Though the 2LZT structure has about 500 more atoms than the DNA structure, the intra-molecular width of the DNA structure is almost double that of 2LZT.
+Volumetric methods, similar to the NPB reference, scale cubically in the number of grid points per side of a corresponding bounding box, itself a function of grid density and the maximum intra-molecular distance.
+The impact of these asymptotic time complexities can be clearly seen when we focus on hen-egg lysozyme (2LZT) and double-stranded DNA wall running times.
+Though the 2LZT structure has about 400 more atoms than the DNA structure, the intra-molecular width of the DNA structure is almost double that of 2LZT.
 This means that the DNA structure has both a larger total surface area and requires a bigger volumetric bounding box; as seen in Table \ref{tab:wall_time_result_table}, we find longer running times for our ASC approximation and the NPB reference for 2LZT as compared to DNA, but not for the IGB5 reference.
-This contrasting algorithmic complexity also affects timings between each model, for structures of different size.
-The best case scenario for the efficiency of our ASC approximation is for structures having many atoms, but a comparatively low surface area.
+Hence, this contrasting algorithmic complexity affects computational timings between each model for structures of different size and characteristic.
+A principal consequence is the following: The best case scenario for the efficiency of our ASC approximation is for structures having many atoms, but a comparatively low surface area; in terms of the derivation of our model, it is coincidental that in three dimensions the shape maximizing total inner ``volume'' (number of atoms) and minimizing outer surface area is that of a sphere.